 There are no hard and fast rules about how you should approach sustainable design, as sustainable living is something that can take years of practice.
-Factors such as budget or product availability can also impact how you shop and kit out your house.
+Budget or product availability can also impact how you shop and kit out your house.
 But doing your best is a great start in maintaining the planet for generations to come, and it all starts with minimising our waste.

-If you’re looking for ways to be as responsible and earth-friendly as possible, here are some of our tips for trying sustainable interior design for your next project.
+With the 22nd of April marking Earth Day, here are more ways to be responsible and earth-friendly with our tips on sustainable interior design for your next project.

 Buy made-to-measure, low VOC wallpaper

 If you are hitting the refresh button on your walls, opt for wallpaper.
 Our wallpaper inks are water-based, meaning they have very low VOC (Volatile Organic Compound) emissions.
 These emissions are usually significantly lower than paint.

 At Wallsauce, we offer a range of wallpaper materials, all printed with environmentally-friendly inks.
 Additionally, every wallpaper design is made to measure, meaning you will reduce paper wastage in the process.